 Mistake #4: Only Planning A Trip To Yellowstone In The Summer

-Most people think that they can only plan a trip to Yellowstone during the summer.
+Most people think that they can only plan a trip to Yellowstone during the summer months.
 Why?
 Because that is when there will be the best weather and when they believe the experience will be most enjoyable.
 However, you must realize this is also when EVERYONE else is planning a trip to Yellowstone!

 I am here to tell you that this isn’t totally true.
 You can plan a trip to Yellowstone at any time of year and we highly recommend visiting considering shoulder season and winter visits.While you cannot see and do as much in the winter months as you can during the summer, the shoulder season of spring and fall are excellent times to visit.